uf-robopi/LightViz/README.md

 ## 📌 Overview

-This repository contains the official implementation of the paper **[LightViz: Autonomous Light-field Surveying and Mapping for Distributed Light Pollution Monitoring](https://doi.org/10.1007/s10661-025-13862-5)**.
+This repository contains a test-case implementation of the paper **[LightViz: Autonomous Light-field Surveying and Mapping for Distributed Light Pollution Monitoring](https://doi.org/10.1007/s10661-025-13862-5)**.

 LightViz is an interactive tool designed for automating light pollution data collection, visualization, and mapping.
 It enables researchers and policymakers to generate high-resolution light-field maps, simulate lighting scenarios, and analyze the impact of light pollution in various regions.